Catherine's enjoys finding creative ways to preserve family memories and loves to share them with other DIY enthusiasts.

 Step 2: Send Images to the Computer

-Step 3: Select Your Software Program and Make a CD
+Step 3: Select Your Software Program and Make a DVD

 There are many types of slideshow software available for both novice and professional applications.
-Basic computer editing programs like Final Cut Pro and others can be used for photo slideshows with video clip additions and music.
+A basic computer editing program like Wondershare DVD Creator can be used for photo slideshows with video clip additions and music.
 These give a bit more creative leverage.
-Slideshow specific software like PRO-ShowGold 6 can be easily downloaded from your computer and is compatible with Windows 10/ 8/ 7 but not Mac.
-This program has built-in editing capability too!
-Other easy-to-use programs include Magix PhotoStory Deluxe and Wondershare in a Mac version and one compatible with Windows 10/8/7/ XP.
-Here is a link to the Top 10 programs for 2018: https://www.toptenreviews.com/software/multimedia/best-dvd-authoring-software/
+For reviews of the latest Top 10 programs for 2022 visit: https://www.toptenreviews.com/best-dvd-ripper-software.

-You will need a blank CD which has 700MB of space.
-An average photo is approx. 1MB and a song in MP3 format about 6MB, so there should be ample room for a nice display of pictures with favorite music from start to finish.
+You will need a blank disc which has 700MB of space.
+An average photo is approximately 1MB, and a song in MP3 format is about 6MB.
+There should be ample room for a nice display of pictures with favorite music from start to finish.
 You can adjust the settings for the time lapse between each picture.
-A good general rule is about 3-5 sec. although some may prefer a longer delay for detailed and unfamiliar pictures or those with impaired vision.
+A good general rule is about 3-5 sec. although some may prefer a longer delay for detailed and unfamiliar pictures or for viewers with impaired vision.

 All major printer brands today offer models with a CD/ DVD printing option.
 These built-in templates allow you to print customized covers from a graphics library or your own uploaded images with a variety of fonts and effects.
-My personal favorite is the affordable Epson Artisan 730 which is a combination printer, scanner, and FAX machine.
-There are also template formats that can be purchased for download from companies like Template.net.
+The affordable Epson XP-830 is a combination printer, scanner, and FAX machine with a CD/DVD printing template.
+For other recommendations, visit: https://www.bestadvisor.com/cddvd-printer.

-Step 5: Create and Personalize a CD Holder
+Step 5: Create and Personalize a Disc Holder

-The are economical and easy to use.
-Available from Amazon, I have bought them in 25 packs and decorated them with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
+Recycled brown kraft paper sleeves are economical and easy to use.
+Available from Amazon or Etsy, they come in 25 packs and can be decorated with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
 It's fun to get creative in making a one of a kind presentation!
-RePlay recycled CD folders

-The gift of a custom CD which features audio/visual memorabilia will be treasured by both young and old.
+The gift of a custom DVD featuring audio/visual memorabilia will be treasured by both young and old.
 It is a great way to remember and celebrate the lives of lost loved ones and to introduce genealogy and traditions to new family members.
 Packaging can be as simple or as sophisticated as desired from ready-made mailers to beautifully hand-crafted photo-frame sleeves of artisan papers and trims.

 © 2012 Catherine Tally